List of the most dangerous snakes in Asia. The most poisonous snakes. occupies place, lives in South and Southeast Asia

 2nd place – Eastern, or Reticulated brown snake

-1st place - Taipan McCoy
+1st place – McCoy's Taipan

 The color of the snakes is straw, brown or dark brown.
-The length of an adult individual reaches an average of 2 meters.
+The length of an adult reaches an average of 2 meters.
 They feed on small mammals.

-Perfect Assassins
+Perfect Killers

 Poisonous reptiles of Russia